tpoisot/ms_pop_networks/ms_pop.md

 how it will help us build more predictive models.
 % DG: last sentence does not say anything new.

+% DG: would be important to announce the structure of the paper.
+How you want to satisfy those objectives.
+Short review of the concepts, what they means in terms of network.
+I would perhaps try to have a specific paragraph for each section on the implications of the process on the beta of networks, followed by clear predictions for each process.
+You could end on the evolutionary implications of the process.

+% DG: might be great also to start with the statistical model.
+Kind of overarching, it helps to structure the discussion and fix every part to a central piece.

 # Population dynamics and neutral processes

 Over the recent years,